 - 1. Prior to certification, the applicant shall revise the detailed site plan (DSP), as follows or provide the specified documentation: - a.
-Revise the acreage provided in the tree canopy coverage schedule to reflect the acreage approved with the preliminary plan of subdivision. - b.
-Provide a schedule of bicycle parking and bicycle rack details.
+Revise the acreage provided in the tree canopy coverage schedule to reflect the acreage approved with the preliminary plan of subdivision.

-- c.
+- b.
+Provide a schedule of bicycle parking and bicycle rack details. - c.
 Provide details and specifications for the proposed lighting on Parcels 3 and 6, and clearly show the height of the proposed light poles in the parking area. - d.
 Provide a signage schedule and the details and specifications of the individual building mounted signs on Parcel 3 showing the dimension, type, and method of illumination of each sign. - e.
 Provide a list and cost estimate of the proposed private recreational facilities on the DSP and revise the recreational facilities spreadsheet in accordance with the values and multiplier provided in the Park and Recreation Facilities Guidelines. - f.
 Revise the floor area ratio note to remove the commercial square footage on Parcels 1, 2, 4, and 5. - g.
-Revise the site plan to show the driveway between Parcels 1 and 3 as constructed to the western property line with no retaining wall at the end. - h.
+Revise the site plan to show a bicycle and pedestrian access between Parcels 1 and 3 as constructed to the western property line with no retaining wall at the end, if determined to be feasible in conjunction with adjacent property owner. - h.
 Revise the General Note 8 to reflect the 4,649 square feet of nonresidential development proposed with this detailed site plan. - i.
 Clearly label all property lines and bearings and distances. - j.
 Revise Parcel 2 to be consistent with the approved preliminary plan of subdivision, ensuring it is sized adequately to support access and development. - k.
-Provide an 8-foot wide shared use path along the subject site's entire frontage of MD 202 (Landover Road), unless modified by the Maryland State Highway Administration. - 1.
+Provide an 8-foot-wide shared use path along the subject site's entire frontage of MD 202 (Landover Road), unless modified by the Maryland State Highway Administration. - 1.
 Provide a 5-foot sidewalk and designated bike lanes along the subject site's entire frontage of Ruby Lockhart Boulevard, unless modified by Prince George's County Department of Permitting, Inspections and Enforcement/Prince George's County Department of Public Works and Transportation. - m.
 Provide a minimum of 3 bicycle spaces at the gas station with the food and beverage store and a minimum of 15 bicycle parking spaces at the multifamily residential building. - n.
 Provide an additional sidewalk connection on Parcel 6 along the east side of Grand Way Boulevard in the vicinity of the garage parking. - o.
-Provide the method of erecting the various building signs, pursuant to Section 27-596(c)(4) of the Zoning Ordinance. - p.
+Provide the method of erecting the various building signs, pursuant to

+Section 27-596(c)(4) of the Zoning Ordinance.

+- p.
 Relocate the loading space on Parcel 6 to a more appropriate location that does not obstruct traffic, to be reviewed and approved by the Urban Design Section as the designee of the Planning Board. - q.
-Provide floorplans of the multifamily building demonstrating the proposed bike storage and internal recreational facilities, with details of any equipment.

-- r.
-Revise the Type 2 tree conservation plan, to match previously approved TCP2-037-2017-02 for rough grading.
-The plans shall be in conformance with all technical requirements found in Subtitle 25 and the Environmental Technical Manual. - s.
+Provide floorplans of the multifamily building demonstrating the areas/square footage of proposed bike storage and internal recreational facilities, with a list of any equipment. - r.
+The TCP2 plans shall be in conformance with all technical requirements found in Subtitle 25 and the Environmental Technical Manual. - s.
 Revise the note on the Section 4.6 schedule to be consistent with the alternative compliance note on the Section 4.2 schedule. - t.
 Revise the Section 4.6 schedule to identify the minimum width of the provided bufferyard, as reflected in this alternative compliance. - u.
 Revise the landscape plan to correctly label the Section 4.6 bufferyard. - 2.
-At time of detailed site plan for Parcels 4 and 5, the applicant shall consider sidewalk access to connect Parcel 6 with the uses on Parcels 4 and 5 and the sidewalks along Grand Way Boulevard. - 3.
-Prior to issuance of the final certificate of occupancy for the multifamily building, all on-site recreational facilities and amenities shall be completed and verified by the Maryland-National Capital Park and Planning Commission.
+Prior to issuance of the final certificate of occupancy for the multifamily building, recreational facilities and amenities, as required by the Recreational Facilities Agreement, shall be completed and verified by the Maryland-National Capital Park and Planning Commission.